-In the 1950s about 6 GtCO2 (giga tons of Carbon) were released into the atmosphere every year.
-At that time the rate of increase of CO2 into the atmosphere was .7 ppm/yr.
-Today we release about 36 GtCO2 at ground level, six times more than in 1950, but the rate of increase in the CO2 concentration is about 2.1 ppm/yr., which is only three times greater than 1950.
-The difference between a 6 fold increased in carbon released, and a 3 fold increase in carbon measured in the atmosphere, is the Carbon Delay.
-These numbers are scientifically measured and therefore there is little room for debatable.
-The Carbon Ration when agriculture – and our civilization – first evolved can be seen in the figure below.
+- In the 1950s our civilization released about 6 GtCO2 (giga tons of Carbon) at ground level every year.
+At that time the rate of increase of CO2 into the atmosphere, as measured at the Mauna Loa Observatory, 13,700′, was .7 ppm/yr.
+Today we release about 36 GtCO2 at ground level, and increase of six times more than in 1950, but the consentration of CO2 at 13,700′ only increased three fold to 2.1 ppm.
+The difference between a 6 fold increased in carbon released, and a 3 fold increase in carbon measured in the atmosphere, is another measure of the Carbon Delay.

 While the numbers in this calculation are known with a high level of confidence, no one knows for certain how long it takes for CO2 to get all the way into the troposphere.
 The best estimates range from 20 to 40 years.

 What we do know for certain is when the earth had the right Carbon Ratio the earth cooled down, the weather became less extreme and more predictable.
 This allowed agriculture, and our civilization, to evolve.
 This can be visualized in the figure below.